dourbit/blesstheos/README.md

 Change `.dots` to wherever `dots` is cloned.
 It has to be relative to `$HOME`, though in the future perhaps absolute paths could be supported as well.

+Copy & modify any / all files that you need from `~/.gits/home` to `~`.
+These must be under the home directory.

 Touch and edit the following files:

 > ~/.bash_profile